samonzeweb/walk/README.md

  - topdown : when true (default) the content is returned from top to bottom during tree exploration.
 When topdown is false, the content is returned beginning with the bottom.
  - followlinks : when false (default) it doesn't explore subdirectories which are symbolic links.
 When followlinks is true, it can produce an infinite loop in some cases.

+## Licence

+Walk is released under the MIT license.
+See LICENSE.txt file for details.

   [1]: http://docs.python.org/3.3/library/os.html#os.walk